-3. SHORT-TERM INVESTMENTS
+3. SHORT-TERM INVESTMENT

-Short-term investments consist of guaranteed investment certificate with the Scotiabank.
-These investments bear interest at the rate of ranging from 0.95% to 3.47% per annum and will be maturing in 2023
+Short-term investment consists of a guaranteed investment certificate with the TD Bank.
+This investment bears interest at the rate of 3.35% per annum and will be maturing in 2023

 4. CITY OF TORONTO - SPECIAL CHARGES